 I use cornflakes for the top but you can use what you have on hand at home, too!
 Here are some alternatives:

-If you’re wondering what might be some good dishes to add cheesy potatoes to, try my favorites –
+If you’re wondering what goes well with cheesy potatoes to, try my favorites –

 This side dish is perfect for any picnic, family gathering or holiday!
 They’re super versatile!